Creating a Workbook

 Important:

-You cannot save a workbook if it has visualizations that are based on unsaved datasets.
-If you have unsaved datasets connected to your workbook, click the menu icon next to the dataset name in the Dataset Panel and select Save changes as or Discard changes.
-Alternatively, if you want to continue editing the dataset, click Open Dataset.
+You can't save a workbook if it has visualizations based on unsaved datasets.
+If there are unsaved datasets, click the menu icon next to the dataset name in the Dataset Panel and select Save changes as or Discard changes.
+Or, if you want to keep editing the dataset, click Open Dataset.

-9. Enter a name and description for the workbook in the fields provided, then click Save.
+9. Enter a name and description in the fields, then click Save.

 10. (Optional) Click Share to share the workbook with other users in your account.